To perform the Kelvin check, each node has the sense line shorted to ground and the power line is energized with a low voltage.

 If the connection is strong, the current sensing shunt will be bypassed, and the measured current will be small.

-Any resistance lower than 5 Ohms from power to sense will pass the test, and any resistance higher than 10 Ohms will fail the Kelvin check.
+Any resistance lower than 5 Ohms from source to measure will pass the test, and any resistance higher than 10 Ohms will fail the check.

 If there are one or more failures, a failure report will be shown which indicates which node number failed and a terminal name that corresponds to that node.